perezjln/gym-lowcostrobot/README.md

 Currently, our todo list is:

-- [X] Load and replay one `LeRobotDataset` in simulation.
+- [x] Load and replay one `LeRobotDataset` in simulation
-- [X] Implement inverse kinematics in each environment, improvements remain very welcome.
+- [x] Implement inverse kinematics in each environment, improvements remain very welcome

+Training related:
 - [ ] Train policies with SB3
+- [ ] Provide reward shaping functions, get inspired from meta-world

+Real-world related:
 - [ ] Implement controller interface for simulation, like lowcostrobot-leader
-- [ ] Provide reward shaping functions, get inspired from meta-world .
-- [ ] Implement the real-world interface, seemless interface with real-world observations, motor.
+- [ ] Implement the real-world interface, seemless interface with real-world observations, motor

-- [ ] Improve the fidelity of the simulation.
+Improve the fidelity of the simulation:
+- [ ] Parameter identification (kp, dampping, ...)
-- [ ] Simplify the gripper mesh for more stable grasp.
+- [ ] Simplify the gripper mesh for more stable grasp and add collision shape

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.